 Every family celebrates the holidays a little differently.
-Some light candles in the window; others wait for a costumed man bearing gifts in a sack.
-Between the annual mad rush to the mall, cookie baking and party preparations, have you ever stopped to think about why your family celebrates its special traditions during the winter holiday season?
-Or about how your forebears celebrated the holidays?
+Some light candles in the window; others wait for Santa bearing gifts.
+Between the annual gift shopping rush, cookie baking and party preparations, have you ever wondered why your family celebrates its special traditions during the winter holiday season?
+Or about how your forebears celebrated Christmas, Hannukah or religious feast days?
 You might be surprised what you can learn about your family history from the rituals and routines you carry on year after year.

 DEC.
-6 St. Nicholas’ Day; children in many areas (particularly the Netherlands and nearby parts of Germany) receive presents
+5 or 6 St. Nicholas’ Day; children in many areas (particularly the Netherlands and nearby parts of Germany) receive presents

 DEC.
 24 Christmas Eve